pxtha/portfolio/content/blog/wsss/index.md

 ![We Said Space Said](./contact.png)

 ## Project Summary
+For more details about the project, please visit the [Wesaidspacesaid Page](https://wesaidspacesaid.com/).

 The We Said Space Said project was initiated to address the need for a comprehensive booking and management system for a workshop architecture coffee station.
 The project includes a landing page, a booking page, and an admin page for managing bookings.